SouthGreenPlatform/training_reproducible_research/docs/pages/containers/containers-2-the-basics.md

 ```

 Docker will automatically download the container image and subsequently run the
 command!
-Here we're using `-v HOST:PATH_INTO_ HOST` to mount the required directory
+Here we're using `-v HOST:PATH_INTO_DOCKER` to mount the required directory
 inside the container in order to make the `tempfile` input available to bowtie2.
 More on these so-called "Bind mounts" in Section [bind mount](https://southgreenplatform.github.io/training_reproducible_research/pages/containers/containers-4-managing-containers/#bind-mounts) of this tutorial.